"Errors are essential.

 What is Feldenkrais?

-The Feldenkrais Method offers each person the possibility to function at his or her best in daily life.
+The Feldenkrais Method offers each person the possibility to function at their best in their own daily life.

 How does Feldenkrais work?